Best Airport Lounges in Asia: From Tokyo to Bangkok

 Asian airport lounges are, on the whole, significantly better than their Western counterparts.
 That's not a controversial take among frequent travelers - it's just true.
 If you've ever walked into a Priority Pass lounge at a mid-tier American airport and been handed a bag of pretzels, then stepped into a lounge at Singapore Changi and been offered a made-to-order laksa, you already know the gap is enormous.

-I've spent the better part of three years crisscrossing Asia for work, and the lounges have genuinely changed how I think about layovers.
-A four-hour connection in Seoul?
-That used to be miserable.
-Now it's something I almost look forward to.
+For anyone who crisscrosses Asia regularly, the lounges genuinely change how you think about layovers.
+A four-hour connection in Seoul used to be miserable.
+With the right lounge, it becomes something you almost look forward to.

-Here's my honest breakdown of the best lounge experiences across six major Asian hubs.
+Here's an honest breakdown of the best lounge experiences across six major Asian hubs.

 Tokyo Narita (NRT) & Haneda (HND)